Tractable Bayesian Density Regression via Logit Stick-Breaking Priors: Bayesian computational methods

 Section \ref{em} provides a scalable procedure for estimation of posterior modes in large-scale problems.
-However, an appealing aspect of the Bayesian approach is in allowing uncertainty quantification via inference on the entire posterior distribution.
-As discussed in Section \ref{em}, the Gibbs sampler represents an appealing procedure which converges to the exact posterior, but faces computational bottlenecks.
-This motivates scalable variational methods for approximate and tractable Bayesian inference \citep{BI06,Blei2017}.
+However, an appealing aspect of the Bayesian approach is in allowing uncertainty quantification via inference on the entire posterior.
+The Gibbs sampler in Section~\ref{gibbs} represents an appealing procedure which converges to the exact posterior, but faces computational bottlenecks.
+This motivates scalable variational methods for approximate Bayesian inference \citep{BI06,Blei2017}.
+Clearly, these computational gains do not come without some drawbacks.
+For example, variational approximations typically underestimate posterior variability.
+This issue might be mitigated via a post-processing operation as in \citet{Giordano2015}, at the cost of an additional computational step.

+Due to the P\'olya-gamma data augmentation, our variational strategy is framed within the well-established exponential family setting, for which there exists a closed-form coordinate ascent variational inference algorithm (\textsc{cavi}).
+Compared to more accurate black-box variational strategies \citep[e.g.][]{Ranganath2014}, the \textsc{cavi} algorithm is appealing because it requires no tuning.
+Moreover, recent theoretical properties for this class of computational methods \citep{Blei2017} are inherited by our variational algorithm.
+This seems in contrast with the variational strategy discussed by \citet{RDC11}, which considers a local approximation based on the lower bound of \citet{JJ00}.
+However, the recent contribution of \citet{Durante2019} allows to draw a sharp connection between the P\'olya-gamma data augmentation and the \citet{JJ00} lower bound.
+As a consequence, the \textsc{vb} approach we propose relies on the same optimization problem considered by \citet{RDC11}.